Androidacy/WebviewManager-Module/README.md

 ### What is a WebView?

-A WebView is like a minimal browser, but for non-browsers that display web content in any other way than sending you to a browser or custom tab, apps that use it include Outlook or GoDaddy apps or even sous banking apps.
+Webview is a shared component between apps to display web content instead of directing to a browser.
+It's like a minimal browser, but for non-browsers that display web content in any other way than sending you to a browser or custom tab, apps that use it include email, wewbview wrapper apps, or even some banking apps.
 Even the Google app uses a webview.
-Webview is a shared component between apps to display web content instead of directing to a browser.

 **PLEASE NOTE SOME APPS WON'T WORK WITHOUT GOOGLE'S OWN WEBVIEW**.
 We can't fix that and any issues on it will be closed and ignored.
 Complain to the app developer, not us.
+We're not even sure why this happens or how they check.

 ## Credits